guchaojie/collision_avoidance/water_navigation/README.md

     roslaunch water_navigation amcl_demo.launch

   > TODO: aml_demo.launch is NOT tuned for LiDAR sensor.
 It should be probably updated if launching on Water Robot.
+  > NOTE: the map files under ./map folder is not ready for demo use.
+  > It must be updated and/or re-generated for integration test.

 ### Security